rapid7/metasploit-framework/documentation/modules/auxiliary/gather/cloud_lookup.md

 website behind a solution Cloud based.
 By discovering the origin IP address of the targeted host.

-More precisely, I use multiple data sources (in order ViewDNS.info, DNS enumeration and Censys) to collect assigned (or have been assigned) IP addresses from the targeted site or domain that uses the following:
+More precisely, this module uses multiple data sources (in order ViewDNS.info, DNS enumeration and Censys) to collect assigned (or have been assigned) IP addresses from the targeted site or domain that uses the following:
-  Amazon Cloudflare, Amazon CloudFront, ArvanCloud, Envoy Proxy, Fastly, Stackpath Fireblade, Stackpath MaxCDN, Imperva Incapsula, InGen Security (BinarySec EasyWAF), KeyCDN, Netlify and Sucuri.
+  Amazon Cloudflare, Amazon CloudFront, ArvanCloud, Envoy Proxy, Fastly, Stackpath Fireblade, Stackpath MaxCDN, Imperva Incapsula, InGen Security (BinarySec EasyWAF), KeyCDN, Microsoft AzureCDN, Netlify and Sucuri.

 ## Verification Steps

-  1. Install the module as usual
-  2. Start msfconsole
+  1. Start msfconsole
-  3. Do: `use auxiliary/gather/cloud_lookup`
+  2. Do: `use auxiliary/gather/cloud_lookup`
-  4. Do: `set hostname www.zataz.com`
+  3. Do: `set hostname www.zataz.com`
-  5. Do: `run`
+  4. Do: `run`

 ## Options